A proof of a conjecture of Erd\H{o}s and Gy\'{a}rf\'{a}s on monochromatic path covers: Preliminaries

 We call a collection $\mathcal{P}$ of paths in a red-blue edge-coloured graph $G$ a \textit{red path cover} if every vertex in $V(G)$ is covered by some path in $\mathcal{P}$, and every $P \in \mathcal{P}$ contains only red edges.
 We define a \textit{blue path cover} similarly.
 The length of a path is the number of edges it contains, and importantly we allow paths to have length zero, so that a path can be a single vertex.
 Note that paths need not be disjoint, unlike those required for some definitions of the path covering number of a graph.

-We will use a bipartite Ramsey-type result for paths determined by Gy\'{a}rf\'{a}s and Lehel in \cite{gyarfas1973ramsey} (see Theorem 3 and Remark 1). \begin{lemma} If $k$ and $\ell$ are distinct natural numbers then every red-blue edge-coloured complete bipartite graph $K_{\left\lceil\frac{k+l}{2}\right\rceil,\left\lceil\frac{k+l}{2}\right\rceil}$ contains a red path of length $k$ or a blue path of length $\ell$. \end{lemma}
+We will use a bipartite Ramsey-type result for paths determined by Gy\'{a}rf\'{a}s and Lehel in \cite{gyarfas1973ramsey} (see Theorem 3 and Remark 1). \begin{lemma} If $k$ and $\ell$ are distinct natural numbers then every red-blue edge-coloured complete bipartite graph $K_{\left\lceil\frac{k+\ell}{2}\right\rceil,\left\lceil\frac{k+\ell}{2}\right\rceil}$ contains a red path of length $k$ or a blue path of length $\ell$, i.e., a red path on $k+1$ vertices or a blue path on $\ell+1$ vertices. \end{lemma}

 Suppose we have found a long monochromatic path $P$ in a red-blue edge-coloured $K_n$, without loss of generality we may assume $P$ is blue.
 We may consider the bipartite graph between $V(P)$ and a subset of $V(K_n) \setminus V(P)$, comprised only of red edges.
-If there is a long red path, say $R$, is this bipartition then we obtain a large set $V(P)\cap V(R)$ covered by both a red path and a blue path, which allows us some flexibility for covering the remainder of the vertices.
+If there is a long red path, say $R$, in this bipartition then we obtain a large set $V(P)\cap V(R)$ covered by both a red path and a blue path, which allows us some flexibility for covering the remainder of the vertices.
 A similar idea may be used if we can find few red paths that cover many vertices in the bipartition.
 In the following two lemmas we consider certain degree properties within bipartite graphs that allow us to find few paths covering many vertices.

 \begin{lemma} Let $G$ be a bipartite graph on vertex set $X\cup Y$ with the property that every vertex in~$Y$ has degree at least $(\vert X\vert +\vert Y\vert)/2$.
 Then $G$ contains a path covering $2\vert Y\vert$ vertices. \end{lemma} \begin{proof} Let $P=x_1y_1\ldots x_ky_k$ be a path starting in $X$ and ending in $Y$ and suppose that $k<\vert Y\vert$.
 Fix $y_{k+1}\in Y\setminus \{y_1,\ldots,y_k\}$.
 We have